roedzn/dlsu-lscs-tomo-api/README.md

 This repository handles the backend for validating LSCS Members via barcode scanning.

-For Tomo Coffee use: to check if user is a LSCS Members, thus eligible for a discount.
+**For Tomo Coffee use**: checks if user is a LSCS Member, thus eligible for a discount within valid time bounds.

 ## Requirements
 1. Requests are assumed as ID numbers (integer).